Slow Rush Studios logo,

 Some of my investigation into bending Rust towards faster iteration times also helped:

-And, I reorganized the game logic to use an Entity Component System (called hecs12).
+And, I reorganized the game logic to use an Entity Component System (called hecs).
 For the coders: basically instead of having big objects with functions attached, you have a list of numbers (entities) and each number has one or more chunks of data ("components") that can be accessed; you can't get at the data except by writing functions ("systems") which read data from the world using using those entity integers or asking the world for the records for all entities having (or not having) certain records.

 Anyway, Entity Component Systems are often pushed for performance benefits, but I mainly adopted one because it sticks a lot of your game's state into one place, and that's more convenient when you want to hack something together.
 (I was already composing objects together to get behaviors, but that composition did get a bit nicer too.)